-Technology giant Apple may soon buy up one third of the world’s gold in order to meet the demands of its highly anticipated Apple Watch, according to reports.
+Technology giant Apple may soon buy up one-third of the world’s gold to meet the demands of its highly anticipated Apple Watch, according to reports.
 Interest in the high-end model, featuring 18-karat gold casing, is picking up and the firm is already taking the necessary steps to have enough of them in stock.

 Instantly, the chat rooms filled with prognosticators debating the merits or lack thereof for Apple’s next big thing.
 But Apple’s announcement is both less and more important than you might think.

 It is less important because you can’t predict how popular the watch will be – let alone how much gold will go towards its production.
-Making investment decisions based upon a news tag like this one is simply not good strategy.
+Making investment decisions based on a news tag like this one is simply not a good strategy.

 In the overall scheme of things, how much supply an Apple gold watch soaks up is unlikely to be a game changer compared to other factors influencing the gold supply/demand universe.